How to Make Friends at WSU

 Tip #9 - Find on campus hangouts

-Even outside of the dorms there are a ton of common areas you can hang out at to meet other people.
-One of my favorite places hangout at is the Flix Cafe just under the Southside Cafe Rotunda.
-It's got this really cool 50's diner vibe and the absolute best milkshakes.
-But there are so many hidden gems on campus that make great hangout or study spots, spend a little time exploring and find your favorite spot!
+Even outside the dorms, there are plenty of common areas where you can hang out and meet new people.
+One of my favorite spots is the Flix Cafe, located just below the Southside Cafe Rotunda.
+It has a cool 50s diner vibe and serves the absolute best milkshakes.
+But there are so many hidden gems on campus that make perfect hangout or study spots.
+Spend some time exploring—you’re sure to find your own favorite place!

 Hopefully all the new Cougs can use some of these tips and have a great start this semester